Reed-CompBio/spras/docs/tutorial/advanced.rst

 It selects the single parameter combination that best captures the central trend of an algorithm's reconstruction behavior.

 .. image:: ../_static/images/pca-kde.png
-   :alt: description of the image
+   :alt: Principal component analysis visualization across pathway outputs with a kernel density estimate computed on top
-   :width: 500
+   :width: 600
    :align: center

 .. raw:: html